-TASK 2: DEVELOP DESIGN INTEGRATING LDES TECHNOLOGIES

-The goal of this task is to complete engineering design for installation and integration of the LDES technologies and microgrid components including all electrical, civil, structural, architectural, and miscellaneous items required to develop a complete Issued for Construction set of design drawings.
+TASK 2: DEVELOP SITE AND MICROGRID DESIGN INTEGRATING LDES TECHNOLOGIESThe goal of this task is to complete the engineering design for installation and integration of the LDES technologies and microgrid components including all electrical, civil, structural, architectural, and miscellaneous items required to develop a complete Issued for Construction set of design drawings.

-- Develop and submit Issued for Construction Drawings for review that include but are not limited to the following. - Hardware design and specifications for the LDES technologies and microgrid components - Anticipated construction and interconnection timelines - All necessary permits filed for building, interconnection, and back up generation - Conduct TAC Meeting #1 per subtask 1.10 - Document, submit, and discuss these tasks and lessons learned during the TAC meeting with the TAC and the CAM - Prepare a Design Report that includes but is not limited to the following. - Summary of all planned operational use cases for the LDES and microgrid over the course of the project - Schematics and integration details - Electrical design - Definition of schematic symbols and data entry types - Documentation of the capabilities of the battery management system(s) - System documentation

-- Obtain approval and provide a Copy of Notice to Proceed from the authorities having jurisdiction (AHJ) - Prepare a Design Report Presentation (PowerPoint) which will include the design plans and summarize and highlight the Design Report and present at a Design Report meeting. - Prepare a CPR Report #1 and participate in CPR Meeting, per subtask 1.3
+- Develop and submit Issued for Construction Drawings for review that include but are not limited to the following: - Hardware design and specifications for the LDES technologies and microgrid components - Anticipated construction and interconnection timelines - o All necessary permits filed for building, interconnection, and back up generation - Conduct TAC Meeting #1 per subtask 1.10 - Document, submit, and discuss these tasks and lessons learned during the TAC meeting with the TAC and the CAM - Prepare a Design Report that includes but is not limited to the following. - Summary of all planned operational use cases for the LDES and microgrid over the course of the project - Schematics and integration details - Electrical design - Definition of schematic symbols and data entry types - Documentation of the capabilities of the battery management system(s) - System documentation - Obtain approval and provide a Copy of Notice to Proceed from the authorities having jurisdiction (AHJ) - Prepare a Design Report Presentation (PowerPoint) which will include the design plans and summarize and highlight the Design Report and present at a Design Report meeting.

 - Issued for Construction Drawings

-- Design Report (draft and final)
+- Design Report (Draft and Final)

 - Design Report Presentation (PowerPoint)

 - Copy of Notice to Proceed

-- CPR Report #1